bhaines-castlepeak/OakdOpenCV/readme.md

 # OAK-D OpenCV Experiment

-This is an experiment in getting OpenCV to interface with an OAK-D.  It is borrowed from another repo here:  <https://github.com/duncanrhamill/oakd_orbslam3>
+This is an experiment in getting OpenCV to interface with an OAK-D.

-`src/main.cpp` is describes what's needed in order to get left, right and disparity/depth images.
+`main.cpp` is describes what's needed in order to get left, right and disparity/depth images.

 ## Build